 To determine the cost per half-pint, divide the total dollar cost of all milk purchased during the claiming month by the number of half-pints of milk purchased.
 If milk is purchased in bulk, the number of ½ pint equivalents must be calculated by multiplying the number of gallons purchased by 16.
 The cost figure should be carried to four decimal places, for example $0.2348.

-- Special Milk Program Internet Claim Manual
+- Special Milk Program Internet Claim Manual (accessible version)

 - School SMP Claim Form PI-1409 (For SFAs without access to online claiming)

 - Financial records must be kept to document SMP revenue and expenditures.
 Funds must be utilized to provide milk at no cost or at a low cost to children.

 All SFAs participating in the SMP must meet federal procurement (purchasing) requirements by documenting efforts to maximize open and free competition.
 SFAs must document informal procurement attempts to obtain a minimum of three price quotes if annual purchases for SMP are under the federal simplified acquisition threshold of $250,000.
 Note, your SFA may have a lower threshold that you must abide by.

 Formal procedures (Invitation for Bids or Requests For Proposal) may be use for any product and/or service that exceeds the $250,000 threshold (or your lower SFA threshold).